joebobmiles/experis-bowling-game/README.md

            * Bingo.
 Got it working for the test that verifies digits can be input without issue.
            * Got to say it is satisfying watching this thing run.
+    * Interesting observation about this visual testing:
+      * It has me thinking about visual design from a testability perspective.
+      * Since the software can be confused (quite easily sometimes) by visually indistinct elements, there's a fascinating application for accessibility testing.

 ---